beta-team/beta-FinTech/README.md

 # beta-FinTech
-This is a reposiory to share interesting FinTech paper and Github project.
+This is a reposiory to share interesting FinTech paper, Github projects and research groups.